WHAT IS A STRAINED ANKLE?

 - Fourth, rehabilitation of a sprained ankle needs to begin Anterior talofibular ligament Posterior talofibular ligament Calcaneofibular ligament right away.
 If rehabilitation is delayed, the injury may be less likely to heal properly.

-In evaluating your injury, the foot and ankle surgeon will take your history to learn more about the injury.
+In evaluating your injury, the surgeon will take your history to learn more about the injury.
 He or she will examine the injured area, and may order x-rays, an MRI study, or a CT scan to help determine the severity of the injury.

 When you have an ankle sprain, rehabilitation is crucial—and it starts the moment your treatment begins.
 Your foot and ankle surgeon may recommend one or more of the following treatment options: